murilo-simio/Candidatos2018/README.md

 Obs.: O programa imprime o numero do partido ao inves do nome do partido, mas para imprimir os nomes basta imprimir a matriz siglas.

+Está incluso no github dois arquivos disponiveis no site do tse com a relação de candidatos do estado do DF e do Brasil todo.